marccolburn/clab_homelab_tools/implementation-plan.md

 - Start/stop commands work locally by default, remote when configured ✅
 - Node upload supports files, folders, and bulk operations with keyword args (including --all) ✅
 - Bootstrap/teardown commands replace manual scripts effectively ✅
-- Documentation is comprehensive and includes examples ⏳ IN PROGRESS
+- Documentation is comprehensive and includes examples ✅
 - All tests pass and maintain existing functionality ⏳ PENDING
 - Security best practices are followed and documented ✅